 2 The infant mortality rate for urban infants with low standard of living index is 76.1 and the neonatal mortality rate is 48.8 per thousand, which is higher than the national average.
 All indicators of delivery and postnatal care were consistently poorer in slum areas when compared to non-slum areas in most Indian cities in NFHS-3.

-India has over 900million mobile phone subscribers.
+India has over 1 billion mobile phone subscribers.
 Almost 63.5% of households have mobiles in the slums of India.

-The voice messages have been developed by BabyCenter that were validated by Federation of Obstetrics and Gynecological Society of India (FOGSI) experts.
+The voice messages have been developed by BabyCenter and have been validated by Federation of Obstetrics and Gynecological Society of India (FOGSI) experts.
 These messages were dubbed in Hindi and Marathi before pre testing it with women in the community.

 Unique features of the service: